co-cart/co-cart/readme.txt

 2. Viewing the carts content without product thumbnail.
 3. Viewing the carts content with product thumbnail.

-== Upgrade Notice ==

-Please temporarily deactivate CoCart and CoCart Pro (if you have it) before updating WooCommerce to version 4.0+ as there is an activation order issue I am still working on fixing.
-Once you have upgraded WooCommerce simply reactivate CoCart.

 == Changelog ==

 = v2.0.11 - 25th March, 2020 =